raiden-network/spec/smart_contracts.rst

 |  signature            | bytes      | Elliptic Curve 256k1 signature on the above data from the non-closing participant          |
 +-----------------------+------------+--------------------------------------------------------------------------------------------+

-.. _withdraw-proof-message:
+.. _withdraw-proof:

 Withdraw Proof
 --------------

 Data required by the smart contracts to allow a user to withdraw funds from a channel without closing it.
-It contains the withdraw message data and signatures from both participants on the withdraw message.
+It contains the withdraw proof which is signed by both participants.

 Signatures must be valid and are defined as: